+If you're unsure what size tiles will look best in a small bathroom, we've got you covered.
 In any small space, paring back visual distractions can help achieve a calmer atmosphere.
 This is where large format tiles excel.
 Fewer grout lines provide a cleaner aesthetic.
 They are literally cleaner, too, as there are fewer opportunities for bacteria to hide.

 Large format tiles work particularly well where large areas need tiling, such as in the shower or on floors.
 For smaller areas like the space between basin and mirror, daintier tiles can provide decorative focus.

 What color tiles make a small bathroom look bigger?

 Did you know that certain color tiles can make a small bathroom look bigger?

 ‘The trick is to look for light-reflecting surfaces such as polished marble, glass and metallics.
 They will instantly make the bathroom appear larger.
 They’ll also look so glamorous and eye-catching that they’ll draw attention away from the size of the room,’ says Fired Earth’s creative director, Colin Roby-Welford.